attiolli/k3s-cluster-dev/README.md

-# k3s-cluster-dev repo for development
+# k3s-cluster-dev repo for development for testing